 The amendment of Coastal Development Permit A-266-77 (ILA) also required that the lot owners located in the area subject to the permit to contribute equally for the restoration and maintenance of the lagoon buffer.
 Because all of the owners of the lots subject to Coastal Development Permit A-266-77 (ILA) would benefit from the permitted tract improvements, including the lagoon buffer restoration, the Commission required each lot owner to contribute to the maintenance of the improvements.
 The Commission found that the development of the area with homes would have an impact on the lagoon and public access.
 The improvements would mitigate these impacts.
 Without the improvements, no lot could be developed.
-The lagoon buffer was landscaped in an effort to restore the habitat in the mid-1980's, but that effort was not successful.

-The conditions of approval for Coastal Development Permit A-266-77 (ILA) provided the basis for the mitigating special conditions which have been routinely applied to all subsequent Coastal Development Permits in the area.
-This set of special conditions ensure that the Chapter 3 policies of the Coastal Act and the intent of Coastal Development Permit A-266-77 (ILA) is carried out as individual lots are developed.
+Special Conditions are applied to Coastal Development Permit 5-00-300 to offset the impact of the new single family residence on the lagoon and prevent impediments to coastal access.
+This set of special conditions ensure that the Chapter 3 policies of the Coastal Act and the intent of Coastal Development Permit A-266-77 (ILA) are carried out as individual lots are developed.

-The findings and special conditions of approval established through the Commission's approval of Coastal Development Permit A-266-77 (ILA) have become the standard by which subsequent permits in the area are reviewed in order to ensure consistency with the Chapter 3 policies of the Coastal Act.
 Using the standards set by its approval of Coastal Development Permit A-266-77 (ILA), the Commission approved permits for the development of two sets of lots in the southern portion of the Del Rey Beach tract which were not subject to Coastal Development Permit A-266-77 (ILA) (Exhibit #2).
-The currently proposed project is located in the area that is subject to one of those approvals [Coastal Development Permit 5-87-112 (Del Rey Assoc.)/(Exhibit #2)].
+The current proposed project is located in the area that is subject to one of those approvals [Coastal Development Permit 5-87-112 (Del Rey Assoc.)
+(Exhibit #2)].

 The Commission approved two permits, both modeled by Coastal Development Permit A-266-77 (ILA), for the development of the southern portion of the Del Rey Beach Tract which was not subject to Coastal Development Permit A-266-77 (ILA).
 Coastal Development Permit 5-86-641 (Lee) allowed the development of ten single family residences on ten lots situated along the east bank of Ballona Lagoon, and Coastal Development Permit 5-87-112 (Del Rey Assoc.) allowed the development of streets, utilities, and 36 lots with single family residences on a southern portion of the Del Rey Beach Tract (Exhibit #2).
-The currently proposed project is located on one of the 36 lots subject to Coastal Development Permit 5-87-112 (Del Rey Assoc.)
+The proposed project is located on one of the 36 lots subject to Coastal Development Permit 5-87-112 (Del Rey Assoc.)
 (Exhibit #2).